 - 1. Small Animal Medicine Includes Preventive Health Maintenance/Community Practice (a minimum of 4 weeks) - 2.
 Small Animal Surgery (a minimum of 4 weeks) - 3.
 Medical Services Includes Anesthesiology and Diagnostic Imaging (a minimum of 4 weeks) - 4.
-Diagnostic Services Includes Clinical Pathology, Parasitology, Microbiology, Necropsy (diagnostic pathology) services (a minimum of 4 weeks) - 5.
+Diagnostic Services Includes Clinical Pathology, Parasitology, Microbiology, Necropsy (diagnostic pathology) services (a minimum of 2 weeks) - 5.
+Emergency/Critical Care (a minimum of 2 weeks) - 6.
 Large Animal Medicine A minimum of 4 weeks in one of the following: - Food Animal Medicine and/or Surgery: Includes Ambulatory Services, Theriogenology, and/or Food Animal Production Medicine where offered